kennyhunter16/NetSuiteStickyHeader/README.md

-# NetSuite Sticky Header
+# 📌 NetSuite Sticky Header: Never Lose Context Again

-Always see the primary record header (Customer or Order) in NetSuite.
-Keeps the current record's key details visible as you scroll.
+Always keep the **primary record header** (Customer, Sales Order, Bill, Case, etc.) visible as you scroll down any long NetSuite form.
+Keeps the current record's key details anchored to the top of your screen.

-Are you tired of constantly scrolling back up in NetSuite just to remind yourself which Customer, Sales Order, Vendor Bill, or Case you are currently viewing?
-We know the frustration of losing context when dealing with long forms and detailed transaction records.

-Introducing the must-have Chrome extension that completely transforms how you interact with NetSuite records!
+---

-###The Problem Solved: Context Loss is History!
+## 😫 The Problem: Context Loss

-NetSuite records often contain extensive detail, forcing you to scroll far down the page.
-When you reach the financial tabs or related items sections, the crucial primary record header—the ID, the name, or the primary status—disappears off the top of the screen.
-This forces you to either memorize the key details or constantly waste time scrolling back up, disrupting your focus and slowing down your entire process.
+NetSuite records often require extensive scrolling to reach financial tabs, line items, or related transactions.
+Once you scroll past the top, the crucial primary record header—containing the ID, name, or primary status—**disappears**.

+This forces you to:
+* Constantly scroll back up, **wasting time** and **breaking focus**.
+* Attempt to memorize key details, increasing the chance of **data entry errors**.

-###The Solution: Uninterrupted Visibility
+## ✨ The Solution: Uninterrupted Visibility

+This powerful, yet simple, Chrome extension transforms how you interact with NetSuite records.

+### How It Works:
-This powerful, yet simple, extension implements a sticky primary record header feature, mimicking the best practices of modern web design.
+The extension implements a **sticky primary record header** feature, mimicking the best practices of modern web design.

-###What it Does:
-It makes the entire primary information bar at the top of records (the one showing the record type, internal ID, and main title, like "Customer: John Doe (CUST1234)") remain anchored to the top of your browser window.
+It anchors the entire primary information bar (e.g., "Customer: John Doe (CUST1234)" or "Sales Order #SO12345") to the **top of your browser window**.

-###The Benefit:
+### ✅ The Benefit: Instant Efficiency

-As you scroll down to review line items, notes, or related transactions, the essential information stays perfectly visible.
-You will always know exactly which customer, order, or item you are working on, at all times.
+As you scroll to review notes, line items, or related transactions, the essential record information stays **perfectly visible**.

+You will **always** know exactly which customer, order, or item you are working on, at all times, leading to:
+* **Faster** record processing.
+* **Reduced** mental load and frustration.
+* **Improved** data accuracy.